 In response the council set up an independent panel.
 The authority said it was "determined to bring about fundamental improvement".

 Prof Ray Jones, who chaired the panel, recommended larger teams of social workers based in local communities to provide more capacity to deal with cases.

-He said there should be closer co-operation between the council, schools, the police and NHS, to improve early intervention and reduce demand on child protection services.'No grounds for complacency'
+He said there should be closer co-operation between the council, schools, the police and NHS, to improve early intervention and reduce demand on child protection services.